Business owner compensation: Salaries vs dividends

 - Paid from the corporation’s capital dividend account, which consists of the tax-free portion of capital gains realized by the corporation among other items

 It's a personal decision

 As a business owner, there is no simple rule of thumb as to whether a salary, dividend or combination of the two will be optimal.
-How you wish to pay yourself is a personal decision that should be made based on your financial situation and the key tax considerations which will benefit you most.
-Engage a tax professional to help you determine which form of compensation works best for you and your business both in the short and long-term.
+How you wish to pay yourself is a personal decision that should be made based on your financial situation and the key tax considerations that will benefit you most.
+Engage a tax professional to help you determine which form of compensation works best for you and your business both in the short and long term.

 The combined employee and employer CPP contribution rate is 10.5% for 2020 (maximum self-employed contribution of $5,796).